GAIA-Inova/decomposite-collections/README.md

 #### Usage

-The `src/cli.py` file has a command called `bbox` that is responsible to crop the images using the bounding box coordinates and organize it under the directory defined by `constants.MOSAIC_DIR`.
+The `src/cli.py` file has a command called `bbox` that is responsible to crop the images using the bounding box coordinates and organize them under the directory defined by `constants.MOSAIC_DIR`.
 Here's how to use it:

 ```
 $ python src/cli.py bbox bounding_box.csv
 ```

-Besides organizing the artworks' cuts, it also creates a new CSV file that maps the final organization of the images.
+Besides organizing the artworks' cuts, it also creates a new CSV file to list the final organization of the images.
 So, considering the row reference in the step 1, the `output.csv` file will look like:

 ```
 Tombo,Categoria,Área,Títulos do objeto,Autor,Data,Técnica,Dimensões,Categoria Id,Imagem Id,Imagem